mesowatch

 Brigham System

-The Brigham system is another staging method that considers the resectability of the tumor and lymph node involvement:
+The Brigham system is another staging system based on the resectability of the tumor and lymph node involvement:

-• Stage I: The tumor is resectable, and there is no lymph node involvement.
+• Stage I: The cancer is resectable, with no lymph node involvement.

-• Stage II: Tumor is resectable, but lymph nodes are involved.
+• Stage II: Resectable tumor, but nodes are affected.

-• Stage III: Tumor is unresectable due to local invasion, regardless of lymph node involvement.
+• Stage III: Tumor is unresectable due to local invasion, no matter lymph node involvement.

-• Stage IV: The tumor is unresectable, and there are distant metastases.
+• Stage IV: The tumor is inoperable, there are distant metastases.

 The Brigham system is particularly useful for surgical planning, as it directly addresses the feasibility of tumor removal.